 Become a serial killer who captures UX researchers and makes a suit of their skin, then stand in front of a mirror and ask, “would you hire me?
 I’d hire me.
 I’d hire me hard.
 I’d hire me so hard.”

-Hanging out at the Black Lodge for 25 years
+25 years at the Black Lodge

 Writing “ecneirepxe resu” in blood on a mirror while snowed inside a haunted mountain top hotel